mmurygin/notes/highload/caching.md

     * CDN AWS

         ![CDN AWS](./img/cdn-aws.jpg)

+1. Object Cache - the cache of database queries

 ## Scaling Object Cache
 1. Data partitioning for object cache is quite simple.
 There are a lot of libraries which allow to accept multiple cache servers.